 Conservation district supervisors are elected during the May primary, which is held on the second Tuesday in May during election years.
 Once elected, a supervisor serves a four-year term.
 Residents of a candidate's county vote for at least two supervisors who live in the county.
 (Due to population levels, Berkeley County has three supervisors and Kanawha County has five.)
 Supervisors are non-partisan candidates, so they do not go on to run in the November general election.[Back to Top]

-Who is Eligible to become a Supervisor?A person who owns land and resides within the county where he or she is running for office is qualified to run for conservation supervisor if: the person is an active or retired farmer with a minimum of five years farming experience; AND has at least five years of land management experience, or experience in other related fields.
-The candidate for supervisor also must have a strong working interest in the conservation of natural resources.
+Who is Eligible to become a Supervisor?A person can run for Conservation Supervisor who resides within the county where he or she is running for office and who has experience in agriculture, conservation, or natural resources and has a strong working interest in the conservation of natural resources.

 [Back to Top]